l7mp/l7mp.io/_docs/l7mp_overview.md

 | Service chaining: ingress/egress routing        | Stable       |
 | Traffic capture in sidecar                      | NONE/WONTFIX |

+### Observability

-* *Observability:* l7mp comes with full Prometheus integration, which allows Prometheus to scrape the l7mp sidecar proxies and surface some useful counters and metrics.
-Note that Prometheus support is experimental now, supporting only a minimal set of metrics (basic ingress/egress counters and session traffic/byte-rate metrics), but the framework is there to add additional metrics simply.
+L7mp comes with experimental Prometheus integration, which allows Prometheus to scrape the l7mp sidecar proxies and the gateways and surface useful counters and metrics.
+Note that Prometheus support is experimental for now, and it supports only a minimal set of metrics (basic ingress/egress counters and session traffic/byte-rate metrics).
+However, the toolchain is there and it should be easy to add additional metrics from here.

 | Feature                                      | Status       |
 | :---------------------                       | :----:       |